bobcook/just_angular_files/README.md

 1. `$ cd client && gulp serve`
 1. `$ elasticsearch` <= only needed if not running as a daemon

+### Development Environment Variables
+Do not set the `DSO_MAIL_API` to the actual endpoint in development to prevent sending emails.

 ## Frontend

 The frontend application is an Angular app located in the `client/` directory.
 The app is built with Gulp and structured for deployment to AWS S3 + Cloudfront.
 To set up the frontend application, run `npm install` in the root directory, which will install Node and Bower dependencies and build the client code.